ManaliTrivedi111/DSA-Practice/README.md

 # DSA-Practice
-Solutions to Data Structures and Algorithms problems as part of my learning and interview preparation
+This repository contains my solutions to Data Structures and Algorithms problems.
+I use it to track my learning, practice problem-solving, and improve my fundamentals.